lookfirst/heroku-buildpack-apache/README.md

 This is a buildpack for [apache httpd](http://httpd.apache.org/) that enables you to easily specify the version, compilation arguments and configuration files.
 The output of the compilation step is cached to speed up future deployments.

-This buildpack only handles compiling Apache, so you may want to use this in conjunction with  [buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi).
+This buildpack only handles compiling and configuring Apache, so you may want to use this in conjunction with  [buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi).

 ## Usage